-The Foundation's endowments consist of two individual donor-restricted permanent endowment funds.
+The Foundation's endowment consists of three individual donor-restricted permanent endowment funds.
 The first fund called "The John E. Gilmore and Kathleen E. Gilmore Fund" has an agreement requiring that investment earnings be used for international humanitarian eye care projects, such as for the education or training of ophthalmic surgeons from developing countries and transportation for visiting instructors.
 The second fund, "Sinskey Clinic Travel Fund" stipulates that earnings be used for travel involving physician instructors or Ethiopian administrative or medical personnel associated with the Sinskey Eye Institute.
+The third fund, "The David & Victoria Chang Endowment Fund" states that the investment earnings be used for an annual humanitarian award that recognizes outstanding work and accomplishments related to humanitarian eye care.
 As required by accounting principles generally accepted in the United States of America, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.

-Interpretation of relevant law: The Foundation Governing Board has interpreted the Uniform Prudent Management of Institutional Funds Act (UPMIFA) enacted in the Commonwealth of Virginia as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
+Interpretation of relevant law: The Foundation Governing Board has interpreted the Uniform Prudent Management of Institutional Funds Act (UPMIFA) enacted in the Commonwealth of Virginia as requiring the preservation of the fair value of the original gift as of the gift date of the donorrestricted endowment funds absent explicit donor stipulations to the contrary.
 As a result of this interpretation, the Foundation classifies as permanently restricted net assets (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
 The remaining portion of the donor-restricted endowment fund that is not classified in permanently restricted net assets is classified as temporarily restricted net assets until those amounts are appropriated for expenditure by the Foundation in a manner consistent with the standard of prudence prescribed by UPMIFA.